qwd/dev-site/docs/_en/api/grid-weather/grid-weather-daily-forecast.md

 ## Request URL

-{% include api-url.html flag="weather-grid-daily" dev=true %}
+{% include api-url.html apidata="grid-weather-daily-3d grid-weather-daily-7d" title=true dev=true %}

 ## Request Parameters

 All parameters are separated by `&`.
 If no optional parameters are set, the default value will be used.

-{% include params.html p="key location-coord lang unit" %}
+{% include params.html p="key location-coord lang-def unit-def" %}

 ## Request Example

-{% include api-url-example.html %}
+{% include api-url-example.html apidata="grid-weather-daily-3d" %}

 ## Response